Read This First

 Prompt 2: Elaborate on the history of the Reproducibility Crisis, and provide an extensive explanation of its causes and effects.

-The central claim is this: The Reproducibility Crisis, particularly prevalent in the fields of psychology and biomedical sciences, refers to a growing awareness and concern that a significant number of scientific studies are difficult, if not impossible, to replicate or reproduce by independent.
+In plain terms: The Reproducibility Crisis, particularly prevalent in the fields of psychology and biomedical sciences, refers to a growing awareness and concern that a significant number of scientific studies are difficult, if not impossible, to replicate or reproduce by independent.

 The Reproducibility Project